-- For now: a new paradigm for network management - SDN widely accepted as "future of networking" - - ~1000 engineers at latest Open Networking Summit - Commercialized, in production use (few places) - E.g., controls Google's WAN; NTT moving to deploy - Much more acceptance in industry than in academia - An insane level of SDN hype, and backlash... - SDN doesn't work miracles, merely makes things easier - If SDN is the solution, what is the problem?
+- For now: a new paradigm for network management - SDN widely accepted as "future of networking" - ~1000 engineers at latest Open Networking Summit - Commercialized, in production use - Controls Google's WAN; Microsoft and Google cloud offerings - VMWare's main networking product - Drives many OpenStack network deployments - Strong acceptance in industry and academia - An insane level of SDN hype, and backlash... - Nicira bought by VMWare in 2012 for \$1.2B - SDN doesn't work miracles, merely makes things easier - If SDN is the solution, what is the problem?